sutta » an » an6 » Aṅguttara Nikāya 6.60

 Idha panāvuso, ekacco puggalo vitakkavicārānaṁ vūpasamā …pe… dutiyaṁ jhānaṁ upasampajja viharati.

-Take another case of a person who, as the placing of the mind and keeping it connected are stilled … enters and remains in the second absorption.
+And take a person who, as the placing of the mind and keeping it connected are stilled … enters and remains in the second absorption.

 So ‘lābhimhi dutiyassa jhānassā’ti saṁsaṭṭho viharati bhikkhūhi …pe…